 Pangeo is a community effort for big data in the geosciences.
 As part of this effort, we are bringing together the a collection of Python tools, including Xarray, Dask, and Jupyter to facilitate highly scalable data analytics on large geoscientific datasets.

 The Community Terrestrial Systems Model (CTSM) project is an effort to unify the land modeling efforts across NCAR and more broadly, across the terrestrial systems modeling community.
 Work is currently underway to combine the development efforts and software functionality of NCAR’s Community Land Model (CLM), the Noah-MP land surface model, and the Structure for Unifying Multiple Modeling Alternatives (SUMMA).
-I am contributing to the development of CTSM’s land-atmosphere coupling infrastructure on a project called LILAC.
+I previously contributed to the development of CTSM’s land-atmosphere coupling infrastructure on a project called LILAC.

 From 2012-2016, I was part of the core development team working on the Variable Infiltration Capacity macro-scale land surface hydrology model.
 During this time, I acted as the VIC model administrator, responsible for the VIC github repository, making releases, and issuing bug fixes.